sap-tutorials/Tutorials/tutorials/ai-core-setup/ai-core-setup.md

 [OPTION BEGIN [SAP AI Launchpad]]

 Click on **Scenarios** in the **ML Operations** app.
-Scenarios refers to use cases.
+The term Scenario refers to a use case.
 You may not have any scenario listed.
-You will learn how to add workflows (AI pipelines) to SAP AI Core in other tutorials, which can then be used to create scenarios.
+You will learn how to add workflows (AI pipelines) to SAP AI Core in future tutorials, which can then be used to create scenarios.

 !![image](img/ail/scn.png)